oyve/celestial-sun/README.md

 # celestial-sun
 A Javascript library to calculate sun events.

+- Avoid JS Date *gymnastics*.
-To avoid JS Date gymnastics, date and time I/O are treated numbers-only.
+- Date and time I/O are treated numbers-only.
+- Use your favorite JS-Date library on the side.

 ## Currently supported: